Lastea - Know more about tea

 From that time, Europe began to realize that it was too dependent on imported teaware from China and Japan.
 So, in the same way of black tea, Europe began to invest a lot of money in developing high-quality homemade porcelain, but it often failed.

-Till 1709 that Ehrenfried Walther von Tschirnhaus, a mathematician and chemist, and Johann Friedrich Bottger, an alchemist, successfully developed Europe’s the first white hard porcelain in the alchemy laboratory built by King Auguste ii of Poland.
+, an alchemist, successfully developed Europe’s the first white hard porcelain in the alchemy laboratory built by

 In 1710, the Meissen porcelain kiln was founded.
 After that, other European countries followed suit.
 By the middle of the 18th century, European countries were able to produce their own porcelain, leading to the further development of black tea teaware into a more suitable form for European custom: